flecsi/flecsi/doc/sphinx/src/tutorial/flaxpy.rst

 any compile-time information,
 but most other core topologies do.

-For FLAXPY we divide the indices as equally as possible among colors.
+FleCSI provides the ``equal_map`` utility for dividing indices as equally as possible among colors.
 The following helper function, still within the ``flaxpy`` namespace, handles mapping ``vector_length`` number of indices (see `Preliminaries`_ above) onto a given number of colors:

 .. literalinclude:: ../../../../tutorial/standalone/flaxpy/flaxpy.cc
    :language: cpp
-   :start-at: inline std::vector
+   :start-at: equal_map
-   :end-at: }
+   :end-at: // Define

 Given that helper function, constructing a specialization of ``user`` is trivial.
 FLAXPY names its specialization (still within the